How To Feed A Loon

 • Heat oil in a large saucepan over medium-high heat.
 Add the butter and stir until melted.

-2 tbsp olive oil, 2 tbsp unsalted butter
+2 tablespoon olive oil, 2 tablespoon unsalted butter

 • Add sliced onions and celery, and cook, stirring, until lightly caramelized, about 15 to 20 minutes.